What Britney Spears’ Style Taught Me About My Own Coming Of Age

 And if that was the case, was my triumphant moment on stage — and its accompanying crop top — ever really my own?

-Throughout my life, I’ve watched pop stars like Britney Spears, Christina Aguilera, and Beyoncé use style to celebrate their bodies as they are, providing a blueprint for what 21st century womanhood can be.
+Throughout my life, I’ve watched pop stars like Britney Spears, Christina Aguilera, and Beyoncé use style to celebrate their bodies as they are, providing a blueprint for what 21st-century womanhood can be.
 But also what it tries to fight against.
-Spears’ life provides a prime example of how women pull themselves apart trying to meet society’s standards without realizing we’ll never actually earn the approval we’re seeking, with or without the crop tops.
+Spears’ life provides a prime example of how women pull themselves apart trying to meet society’s standards without realising we’ll never actually earn the approval we’re seeking, with or without the crop tops.

 Advertisement